 Early Life and Education

-Jeffrey Robert Lurie was born in Boston, Massachusetts, on September 8, 1951, to Jewish parents Morris and Nancy Lurie.
+Jeffrey Robert Lurie was born in Boston, Massachusetts, on September 8, 1951.
+He is from an American Jewish family.
 His grandfather, Philip Smith, founded the General Cinema movie theater chain.
-Lurie attended Browne and Nichols School in Cambridge, Massachusetts.
-He earned a B.A. from Clark University, a master's degree in psychology from Boston University, and a Ph.D. in social policy from Brandeis University.
+Lurie attended Browne and Nichols School in Cambridge, Massachusetts, and earned a B.A. from Clark University, a master's degree in psychology from Boston University, and a Ph.D. in social policy from Brandeis University.
+Lurie also served as an adjunct assistant professor of social policy at Boston University.

 Rise to Success